Aman-Sunesh/Bayesian-Motion-Tracking-Using-Particle-Filtering/README.md

 ## 6. License

-You may choose a license appropriate for coursework, personal projects, or open‑source sharing.
+You may choose a license appropriate for coursework, personal projects, or open-source sharing.
 If unspecified, this repository currently has **no explicit license**, meaning all rights are reserved by default.